Don’t you love pink!

 Register in advance for this class:

-After registering, you will receive a confirmation email containing information about joining the class.
+After registering, you will receive a confirmation email with information to join the class.